 Semple, George (c.1700–82), architect, engineer, and building contractor, was born in Dublin, son of a workman; nothing more is known of his family background.
 Admitted a freeman of the city of Dublin (1735), he served an apprenticeship as a bricklayer; his earliest known work is a design for the 103 ft (31.4 m) granite spire of St Patrick's cathedral, Dublin, erected in 1749.
-The previous year Semple and Isaac Wills were each approached to compete to design and build a hospital for lunatics in Dublin, fulfilling the bequest of Jonathan Swift (qv).
+The previous year Semple and Isaac Wills were each approached to compete to design and build a hospital for the mentally ill in Dublin, fulfilling the bequest of Jonathan Swift (qv).
 Semple delivered his design to the managing board of the hospital in November and was awarded the commission the following April, ahead of Wills.
 He began work on the hospital in 1749, fulfilling the requirement of Swift's bequest that the design should easily allow future enlargement.
 Construction of St Patrick's Hospital, as it became known (though often referred to colloquially as ‘Swift's hospital’), was completed in 1757; it resembled in some respects the Bedlam Hospital in London.

 Semple acquired (1754) land on Queen St., Oxmantown, Dublin, building a number of houses there, and residing there for the remainder of his life.
 He built houses on Capel St. for – among others – Edward Leigh, treasurer of St Patrick's cathedral (1750–59); he also built (1749) Newbridge at Donabate, Co.
 Dublin, as a country residence for Charles Cobbe (qv), archbishop of Dublin.
 Semple also designed Headfort in Co.
 Meath (1760) for Thomas Taylour, 1st earl of Bective, and Ramsfort (1751), Gorey, Co.
 Wexford, for Col. Abel Ram.
 Ramsfort was destroyed during the 1798 rebellion.